brucemack/kc1fsz-rc1/docs/users.md

         I: 000000:10.529 Transmitter unkeyed [0]
         I: 000000:10.532 Transmitter unkeyed [1]

+In log mode some key inputs are supported:

+* s - Go to shell mode (see below)
+* t - Go to status mode (see below)
+* i - Force an ID cycle
+* d - Turn on/off the test tone

 ### Status Mode

 Status mode displays a real-time dashboard of controller status.
 For example:

 ![Status Mode](status.jpg)

+In status mode some key inputs are supported:

+* l - Go to log mode (see above)
+* s - Go to shell mode (see below)
+* i - Force an ID cycle
+* d - Turn on/off the test tone

 ### Shell Mode